Shelby Cooke said it best when he described what the Civil War meant to American History:

 Major General John Fremont issues an unauthorized proclamation that frees slaves of secessionists in Missouri.

-Lexington, Missouri, falls to Confederacy after brief siege
+Lexington, Missouri, falls to Confederacy after a brief siege

-Jefferson Davis begins discussion an offensive from Virginia
+Jefferson Davis begins discussion of an offensive from Virginia

 South makes treaties with various Indian tribes.
 Some Indian warriors fight as Confederates

 Confederate troops are defeated at Santa Rosa Island in Pensacola Bay, Florida